glciampaglia/knowledge_linker/docs/log.markdown

 My hypothesis is that the network has a huge bowtie structure, and that there is a component (perhaps a huge one), that: 1) has a large set of successors, and 2) has a large set of predecessors.
-That means that, for the exception of the themselves, many SCCs share the same set of successors.
+That means that there is a lot of overlap between the successor sets of many SCCs.
 This intuition was confirmed by looking at the set themselves.
 I dumped them to a text file and looked at the largest sets.
 They are indeed identical (again, with the exception of itself, that is for any vertex/component $v$, $v \in succ(v)$).

 If this is the case, then there is room for reducing the usage of memory.
-I implemented a Python dictionary class that stores references to values, without keeping duplicates.
-I then modified the code of `transitive_closure` so that now the successors set of a SCC root does not contain itself and integrated the new dictionary class.
+I implemented a Python dictionary class that stores references to values, instead of values, that is, when two objects have the same value, only one is effectively stored and the second is stored as a reference to the first.
+I then modified the code of `transitive_closure` so that now the set of successors of a SCC (really, its root) does not contain the root itself (for the above reason that the successor sets of two different SCCs will at least differ in the SCC themselves), and integrated the new dictionary class.
 I did a test running the same successor sets sampling code, but starting from 100 sources only (it takes less time than with 1000 and I had tested that too with the old code).
 The result is that roughly 124K SCC are encountered and the same number of successor sets is collected, but now only 3200 sets are effectively stored in memory, i.e. it stores 97% less set objects than before.
 How this translates to normal memory is difficult to compute, but I plotted the number of duplicates as a function of the cardinality of the sets and there are good savings even for the very big sets.

 I relaunched the closure script on the full graph.
 Keep fingers crossed!